mui/material-ui/docs/pages/blog/material-ui-early-2024-standardization.md

    ></iframe>

 You can achieve this by providing custom components through the `slots` prop.
-The demo above provides a custom thumb component that uses the `Slider`’s internal state `dragging` and `focusedThumbIndex` to change its appearance.
+The demo above provides a custom thumb component that uses the `Slider`'s internal state `dragging` and `focusedThumbIndex` to change its appearance.
 [Open the sandbox](https://codesandbox.io/p/sandbox/blog-material-ui-early-2024-deprecations-slider-slots-example-nw34ry?file=%2Fsrc%2FDemo.tsx) to see the implementation.

 The problem is that this slot pattern exposed through the `slots` prop needs to be standardized.